grottrup/FreeRTOS-Tic-Tac-Toe/README.md

 % Tic-tac-toe Console Game

-# Abstract

-The purpose of the report is to document the development of a tic-tac-toe game for two players - one on a PC, another on a custom game controller.
-The main parts of the report are similar to development phases - analysis, design, implementation, testing.
-The Analysis contains the system requirements; problems and mechanical limitations that were identified.
-The Design is where we designed our system, according to the information in the analysis.
-In the Implementation and Testing, the system is implemented, according to the design, and properly tested to verify the full functionality of it.
-At the end of the time period, given for the project, most of the implementation was done.

 # Introduction

 Project's goal is to deliver a complete functional tic-tac-toe game based on a Game Console